arteume/bof/README.md

-Box of Files: a tool for indexing files and directories
+Box of Files: a tool for indexing files and directories (deadlocks on parallel updating lol)
 ```
 Usage: bof [OPTIONS] <COMMAND>